Peptic ulcer disease: Other

 Other causes of peptic ulcer disease include gastric ischaemia, drugs, metabolic disturbances, cytomegalovirus (CMV), upper abdominal radiotherapy, Crohn's disease, and vasculitis.
 Gastrinomas (Zollinger–Ellison syndrome), or rare gastrin-secreting tumors, also cause multiple and difficult-to-heal ulcers.

-It is still unclear if smoking increases the risk of getting peptic ulcers.
+It is still unclear whether smoking increases the risk of getting peptic ulcers.

 Diagnosis

 The diagnosis is mainly established based on the characteristic symptoms.
-Stomach pain is usually the first signal of a peptic ulcer.
-In some cases, doctors may treat ulcers without diagnosing them with specific tests and observe whether the symptoms resolve, thus indicating that their primary diagnosis was accurate.
+Stomach pain is the most common sign of a peptic ulcer.

 More specifically, peptic ulcers erode the muscularis mucosae, at minimum reaching to the level of the submucosa (contrast with erosions, which do not involve the muscularis mucosae).

 Confirmation of the diagnosis is made with the help of tests such as endoscopies or barium contrast x-rays.
 The tests are typically ordered if the symptoms do not resolve after a few weeks of treatment, or when they first appear in a person who is over age 45 or who has other symptoms such as weight loss, because stomach cancer can cause similar symptoms.
 Also, when severe ulcers resist treatment, particularly if a person has several ulcers or the ulcers are in unusual places, a doctor may suspect an underlying condition that causes the stomach to overproduce acid.

 An esophagogastroduodenoscopy (EGD), a form of endoscopy, also known as a gastroscopy, is carried out on people in whom a peptic ulcer is suspected.
 It is also the gold standard of diagnosis for peptic ulcer disease.
 By direct visual identification, the location and severity of an ulcer can be described.
 Moreover, if no ulcer is present, EGD can often provide an alternative diagnosis.

 One of the reasons that blood tests are not reliable for accurate peptic ulcer diagnosis on their own is their inability to differentiate between past exposure to the bacteria and current infection.
 Additionally, a false negative result is possible with a blood test if the person has recently been taking certain drugs, such as antibiotics or proton-pump inhibitors.

 The diagnosis of Helicobacter pylori can be made by: